 You can simply download iBoysoft Data Recovery on your computer and recover lost data from the external hard drive with 3 simple steps.

 1. Connect your corrupted external hard drive to your computer properly and launch iBoysoft Data Recovery.

 2. Select this hard drive in the context list and click Next to scan for data on this drive.

 Note: If your external hard drive is encrypted with BitLocker, you need to click on the BitLocker Data Recovery button at the upper right corner and then enter the correct password to recover data.

 3. When you find your files in the scanning results, you can double-click on this file and preview it.
 Then you can click on Recover button to get your files back from this external hard drive.

-Step 2: Fix the 'external hard drive not showing up' issue by reformatting
+How to fix the external hard drive not showing up issue by reformatting

 If your external hard drive is showing up in file explorer: